dedSyn4ps3/Enviroplus-QL/README.md

 <hr>
 <div align="center"><strong>🚨 IMPORTANT NOTE 🚨

- This Python module is meant to be used as a backend for our <b>`Enviroplus Web`</b> dashboard application, and other related projects that utilize the Enviroplus Raspberry Pi HAT made by Pimoroni.</div>
+ This Python module is meant to be used as a backend for our <b>`Enviro Web`</b> dashboard application, and other related projects that utilize the Enviro(+) Raspberry Pi HAT made by Pimoroni.</div>
 <hr>

 <br>